ROCm/omniperf/docs/conceptual/shader-engine.rst

    Example of CU-grouping into shader engines on AMD Instinct MI-series accelerators.

 The number of CUs on a SE varies from chip to chip -- see for example :hip-training-pdf:`20`.
-In addition, newer accelerators such as the AMD Instinct MI 250X have 8 SEs per accelerator.
+In addition, newer accelerators such as the AMD Instinct™ MI 250X have 8 SEs per accelerator.

 For the purposes of Omniperf, we consider resources that are shared between multiple CUs on a single SE as part of the SE's metrics.